This post may contain affiliate links. Please read our disclosure policy.

 Pie crust with fresh sliced strawberries and dusted with powdered sugar on a plate.

-This versatile small pie crust recipe is perfect for our collection of single serving pie recipes.
-Bake up an adorable and delicious mini Dutch Apple Pie, a rustic Apple Galette, a delightful Cherry Pie, or even a savory Chicken Pot Pie, all using this easy-to-follow crust recipe.
+This small pie crust recipe is perfect for single serving pies.
+Use it to make a mini Dutch Apple Pie, a rustic Apple Galette, a Cherry Pie, or a savory Chicken Pot Pie—all with ease!

-• Flaky and delicious: The crust is buttery and flaky, with just the right amount of sweetness.
+• Buttery and Flaky: The crust is perfectly tender with a hint of sweetness.

 RELATED: How To Make A Mini Graham Cracker Crust